• Skip to primary navigation

 Pearl Roadshow

-It’s a great-sounding set of drums on its own — its 9-ply poplar shells with modern 45° bearing edges deliver a modern, lively attack that’s inspiring behind the kit and easy to capture with a mic
+This is a great-sounding set of drums.
+The kit features 9-ply poplar shells with modern 45° bearing edges that deliver a modern, lively attack.
+This kit is great for recording since it’s easy to capture with a mic.

 PROS